Strengthening Government Disaster Response and Recovery Efforts in Emergency Management

-Since 1985, our primary focus has been helping the U.S. federal government, states, and local agencies with emergency preparedness, emergency response, and recovery from emergency and disaster events of all kinds—from terrorism to catastrophic natural disasters.
+Since 1985, our primary focus has been helping the U.S. federal government, states, and local agencies with emergency preparedness, emergency response, and disaster recovery from emergency events of all kinds—from terrorism to catastrophic natural disasters.

 You can count on IEM’s professionals, our emergency management experience, and our knowledge.
 We know what works in the real world because we've been there.
 Our strong core of specialists and subject matter experts in disaster management honed their skills in federal agency positions and in top state and local homeland security and emergency leadership positions.

 IEM has applied our winning formula of people, experience, and technology to hundreds of disaster and emergency management projects for Federal, state, and local government agencies and the private sector worldwide to ensure they are prepared and well equipped to manage an emergency or a disaster when it occurs.

 Risk and Vulnerability Assessment